 - Students will be subject to Rose-Hulman’s Code of Ethics while participating in study abroad.

-Exceptions to the above policies may be considered for transfer students and on a case-by-case basis by the Office of Global Programs.
+Exceptions to the above policies may be considered for transfer students and on a case-by-case basis by the Center for Global Engagement.

-A full listing of study abroad opportunities is available from the Office of Global Programs.
+A full listing of study abroad opportunities is available from the Center for Global Engagement.

 Testing integrated circuits is a critical element in the integrated circuit industry.
 In fact, testing has become the bottle-neck for many companies, with inefficient test programs preventing the release of products onto the market.
 With few colleges offering courses in this area, students at RHIT have a unique specialization opportunity, making them marketable and extremely valuable in the integrated circuit industry.